haskell-servant/servant/README.md

 Other blog posts, videos and slides can be found on the [website](http://www.servant.dev/).

-If you need help, drop by the IRC channel (#servant on freenode) or [mailing list](https://groups.google.com/forum/#!forum/haskell-servant).
+If you need help, drop by the IRC channel (#haskell-servant on libera.chat) or [mailing list](https://groups.google.com/forum/#!forum/haskell-servant).

 ## Contributing